Static vs Dynamic Website – What’s The Key Difference?

 • Slower Loading Times:

-The loading times of dynamic websites usually take longer than static websites.
+Dynamic websites usually take longer to load than static websites.
 Dynamic content generation requires server-side processing and database queries, which may lead to delays.
-It can be particularly noticeable if there is a lot of website traffic or if the server infrastructure needs to be optimized for performance.
+This can be particularly noticeable if there is a lot of website traffic or the server infrastructure needs to be optimized for performance.

 • Dependency on Internet Connectivity: